tom-a-c/mermaider/.github/ISSUE_TEMPLATE.md

 ### Failure Logs

 Please include any relevant log snippets or files here.
 Be careful to redact any sensitive information.

+# :technologist: Improvement to Developer Experience Request (remove section if it is not needed)

+## Prerequisites

+Please answer the following questions for yourself before submitting a feature request.

+- [ ] Am I running the latest version?
+- [ ] Have I checked to make sure that this request has not already been filed?
+- [ ] Am I requesting the improvement to the correct repository?

+## What type of developer improvement request is this?

+Please select one from below:

+- [ ] A change to documentation
+- [ ] A change to the CI pipeline
+- [ ] A change to the repository configuration settings
+- [ ] A change to security
+- [ ] Other (please specify)

+## Current Behavior

+What is the current behavior?
+Please provide enough information for the request to be accurately triaged including any additional context.

+## Feature Request Description

+What behaviour would you like to see?

+## Additional References

+Are there any links to references of conversations about this anywhere else?
+Please provide these and breifly outline what was discussed.
+Otherwise leave this section as N/A.

 # :thinking: Support Request (remove section if it is not needed)